The Central Board of Secondary Education (CBSE) has released the CBSE Class 10 admit card for 2026 on February 2-3, 2026, at cbse.gov.in.

 | Result Declaration (Phase 2) | Tentative | June-July 2026 | For improvement exam candidates |

-- Verify the entered details and click on the submit button to download the particular student’s admit card.
+- Click on the Submit button to download the cbse 10th admit card 2026.

 Troubleshooting Login Issues